linguisticlogiclab/speech-fluency-analyzer/README.md

 This tool was originally developed during the development of Cosu, an AI speaking coach designed for TOEFL and IELTS speaking practice.

+I'm originally a TOEFL / IELTS speaking teacher experimenting with speech analysis tools.

+If you have experience with audio processing or speech feature extraction, feedback and contributions are very welcome.